armory-io/halyard/docs/commands.md

  * `--region`: This is only required if the bucket you specify doesn't exist yet.
 In that case, the bucket will be created in that region.
 See [http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region).
  * `--root-folder`: The root folder in the chosen bucket to place all of Spinnaker's persistent data in.
  * `--secret-access-key`: (*Sensitive data* - user will be prompted on standard input) Your AWS Secret Key.
+ * `--server-side-encryption`: Use Amazon Server-Side Encryption ('x-amz-server-side-encryption' header).
+Supports 'AES256' (for Amazon S3-managed encryption keys, equivalent to a header value of 'AES256') and 'AWSKMS' (for AWS KMS-managed encryption keys, equivalent to a header value of 'aws:kms'.

 ---